 A good faith but unauthorized acquisition of PIRN by a person, for the lawful purposes of such person, is not a breach unless the PIRN is used in an unauthorized manner or subject to further unauthorized disclosure.

 A “breach” shall not include disclosure of PIRN which is legally accessible from an outside legitimate source, or where disclosure is required by court order or where necessary to comply with state or federal regulations.

-National Family Mortgage has designated a team, led by the Chief Executive Officer.
+National Family Mortgage, LLC has designated a team, led by the Chief Executive Officer.
 This Data Security Coordination Team shall be responsible for:

 A) Initial implementation of the WISP;